How does Congregation Sharing work?

 3. New World Scheduler uses both data obfuscation and data encryption to ensure any transferred data strings are meaningless unless viewed inside New World Scheduler.

-4. New World Scheduler uses end-to-end encryption, which means your data is fully secured before it is transferred to other appointed brothers and cannot be opened by anyone outside your congregation.
+4. New World Scheduler uses end-to-end encryption (E2EE), which means your data is fully secured before it is transferred to other appointed brothers and cannot be opened by anyone outside your congregation.

 5. New World Scheduler uses strong passwords to generate your 256-bit encryption key.